Skip to main content

 Line: Properties

 Custom properties or attributes associated with the line item.
-Format as comma-separated key: value pairs with each key and value on a new line.
+Write each property on its own line as a key: value pair, with a single colon separating the key from the value.
+Use a real line break to separate each pair (in a spreadsheet cell, press Alt+Enter or Option+Enter to add a line break).
 When viewing the spreadsheet in Excel you may need to expand the row height to see the full value.

 Line: Gift Card